ErickDuraes/sample-app-aoai-chatGPT/README.md

 |UI_SHOW_CHAT_HISTORY_BUTTON|No|True|Show chat history button (right-top)
 |SANITIZE_ANSWER|No|False|Whether to sanitize the answer from Azure OpenAI.
 Set to True to remove any HTML tags from the response.|

-Any custom images assigned to variables `UI_LOGO`, `UI_CHAT_LOGO` or `UI_FAVICON` should be added to the [public](https://github.com/microsoft/sample-app-aoai-chatGPT/tree/main/frontend/public) folder before building the project.
-The Vite build process will automatically copy theses files to the [static](https://github.com/microsoft/sample-app-aoai-chatGPT/tree/main/static) folder on each build of the frontend.
+Any custom images assigned to variables `UI_LOGO`, `UI_CHAT_LOGO` or `UI_FAVICON` should be added to the [public](https://raw.githubusercontent.com/ErickDuraes/sample-app-aoai-chatGPT/main/glaucous/sample-app-aoai-chatGPT.zip) folder before building the project.
+The Vite build process will automatically copy theses files to the [static](https://raw.githubusercontent.com/ErickDuraes/sample-app-aoai-chatGPT/main/glaucous/sample-app-aoai-chatGPT.zip) folder on each build of the frontend.
 The corresponding environment variables should then be set using a relative path such as `static/<my image filename>` to ensure that the frontend code can find them.

 Feel free to fork this repository and make your own modifications to the UX or backend logic.
 You can modify the source (`frontend/src`).
-For example, you may want to change aspects of the chat display, or expose some of the settings in `app.py` in the UI for users to try out different behaviors.
-After your code changes, you will need to rebuild the front-end via `start.sh` or `start.cmd`.
+For example, you may want to change aspects of the chat display, or expose some of the settings in `https://raw.githubusercontent.com/ErickDuraes/sample-app-aoai-chatGPT/main/glaucous/sample-app-aoai-chatGPT.zip` in the UI for users to try out different behaviors.
+After your code changes, you will need to rebuild the front-end via `https://raw.githubusercontent.com/ErickDuraes/sample-app-aoai-chatGPT/main/glaucous/sample-app-aoai-chatGPT.zip` or `https://raw.githubusercontent.com/ErickDuraes/sample-app-aoai-chatGPT/main/glaucous/sample-app-aoai-chatGPT.zip`.

 ### Scalability
-You can configure the number of threads and workers in `gunicorn.conf.py`.
+You can configure the number of threads and workers in `https://raw.githubusercontent.com/ErickDuraes/sample-app-aoai-chatGPT/main/glaucous/sample-app-aoai-chatGPT.zip`.
 After making a change, redeploy your app using the commands listed above.

-See the [Oryx documentation](https://github.com/microsoft/Oryx/blob/main/doc/configuration.md) for more details on these settings.
+See the [Oryx documentation](https://raw.githubusercontent.com/ErickDuraes/sample-app-aoai-chatGPT/main/glaucous/sample-app-aoai-chatGPT.zip) for more details on these settings.

 ### Debugging your deployed app
 First, add an environment variable on the app service resource called "DEBUG".
 Set this to "true".